Descriptions, guides and downloads 2022

 You can certainly use generic information about your business however any results or activity to substantiate your answer must have taken place in the qualifying period.

 Definitely not!
 Many past winners have written their own submission.
 You know your business inside and out, that passion cannot be replicated.
-Take advantage of the support services available, such as following the response guidance, attending the webinars and zoom Q & A sessions, and submit your draft submission for review to help you prepare a competitive submission.
+Take advantage of the support services available, such as following the response guidance tips, attending the webinars and zoom Q & A sessions, and submit your draft submission for review to help you prepare a competitive submission.

 You can certainly use a professional writer if you have limited time and resources.